MicrosoftDocs/cpp-docs/docs/cpp/if-else-statement-cpp.md

 ## <a name="if_with_init"></a> if statement with an initializer

-**Visual Studio 2017 version 15.3 and later** (available with [/std:c++17](../build/reference/std-specify-language-standard-version.md)): An **`if`** statement may also contain an expression that declares and initializes a named variable.
-Use this form of the if-statement when the variable is only needed within the scope of the if-block.
+Starting in C++17, an **`if`** statement may also contain an *`init-statement`* expression that declares and initializes a named variable.
+Use this form of the if-statement when the variable is only needed within the scope of the if-statement. **Microsoft-specific**: This form is available starting in Visual Studio 2017 version 15.3, and requires at least the [`/std:c++17`](../build/reference/std-specify-language-standard-version.md) compiler option.

-## Example
+### Example

 ```cpp
 #include <iostream>